 His Longest Run Was Only 13 Miles

-There are training philosophies that are becoming more popular that say you don’t need to do 20 miles.
-For example, the Hanson Method tops out at 16 miles, with a greater focus on the time on your feet over longer mileage.
+There are other training philosophies that say you don’t need to do 20 miles.
+For example, the generally tops out at 16 miles, with a greater focus on the time on your feet over longer mileage.
 I’ve never used this method, but several friends have and have done well with it.

-In any case, it was clear Donny hadn’t topped out at 13 miles because of a low mileage training philosophy, but because he just never got around to doing anything longer.
+In any case, it was clear to me Donny hadn’t topped out at 13 miles because of a low mileage training philosophy, but because he just never got around to, or didn’t want to, do anything longer.

 Don’t be like Donny